 Scope for a UX designer

 But of course holding both ropes isn’t necessary.
 For UX alone there are a plethora of opportunities.
 Because design firms are on the rise.
-And we know, if there is demand for user-centric design, there will be an upheaval in the demand of the UX designer too.
+And we know, if there is demand for user-centric design and resolution of customer pain points, there will be an upheaval in the demand of the UX designer too.

 Also learn about: Non-Tech jobs in IT today!